tosunkaya/silentfox/README.md

 This is silentfox, it is a fork of the now dead project called quietfox.
 I decided to update it and maintain it.

 ## But what is this??
-This is a userChrome.css theme to make your firefox look a lot more cleaner then it was.
+This is a userChrome.css theme to make your firefox look a lot more cleaner than it was.
 ![]()

 ## Customizable values